Types of Journalism: 21 Different Types of Journalism

 9. Education Journalism

-Education journalism deals with covering any news related to the department of education.
+Education journalism deals with covering any news related to the Department of Education.
 It includes news related to the development of the education system.
 On the other hand, it also shows the discrimination that occurred in the education sector.
 The prime focus of the education journalist is to raise social awareness among students to get their rights properly.
 The educators and students are the main readers of this column.
 Additionally, students, teachers, and researchers become education journalists.

 For example, "Education Ministry advises conducting online classes until 2022 in Malaysia."